S.O.L.L. Is You

 Fast output can feel like progress.
 Sometimes it is.
 Sometimes it is only volume.

-A hundred pages generated quickly do not matter if the work has no purpose, no structure, no reader path, and no human judgment behind it.
+A hundred pages generated quickly do not matter if the work has no purpose, no structure, no reader path, no verified facts, and no human judgment behind it.

 Teaching Block 03

-The writer decides what belongs, what gets removed, what feels false, what needs more pressure, and what should never be outsourced.
+The writer decides what belongs, what gets removed, what feels false, what needs more pressure, what is accurate, and what should never be used.

 Teaching Block 04